open-telemetry/semantic-conventions/docs/ai/llm-spans.md

 The **span name** SHOULD be set to a low cardinality value representing the request made to an LLM.
 It MAY be a name of the API endpoint for the LLM being called.

+## Configuration

+Instrumentations for LLMs MUST offer the ability to turn off capture of raw inputs to LLM requests and the completion response text for LLM responses.
+This is for two primary reasons:

+1. Data privacy concerns.
+End users of LLM applications may input sensitive information or personally identifiable information (PII) that they do not wish to be sent to a telemetry backend.
+2. Data size concerns.
+Although there is no specified limit to the size of an attribute, there are practical limitations in programming languages and telemety systems.
+Some LLMs allow for extremely large context windows that end users may take full advantage of.

+By default, these configurations SHOULD capture inputs and outputs.

 ## LLM Request attributes

 These attributes track input data and metadata for a request to an LLM.
 Each attribute represents a concept that is common to most LLMs.